Last Updated on October 16, 2022 by Paroma

 OTHER ATTRACTIONS NEAR BODIE GHOST TOWN

 If you are visiting in Summer or early Fall when the Tioga Pass is open, do drive west along Highway 120 through this pass to Yosemite National Park, the most famous of all the nine National Parks in California.
 Yosemite is also very dog friendly and so no need to fret if you have your pup with you.
+You can also visit the historic town of Mariposa near Yosemite to learn more about the gold rush era in California.

 I hope you enjoyed reading this post on the hows and whats of visiting Bodie Ghost Town, the fascinating California State Park in the Eastern Sierras.
 Thanks so much for stopping by and you can follow all our dog friendly California adventures right here!